 - Mobile apps

 And that doesn't even begin to scratch the surface.

 Of course, more is needed to make your website, apps, and social media pages mobile-friendly; you also need to optimise each channel for mobile users.
 It's essential to look at the issues that mobile users have when using your website and apps.
 If they have problems getting around the site, they may abandon the experience.

 12 – Build a strong team

 Strong teams are crucial to the success of any business.
 The ability of a team to work together to achieve a common goal is critical to the success of your business.
-However, having a solid team can be challenging when most members are spread across the country.
+However, having a solid team can be challenging when most members are nationwide.

 Business owners often feel that their strengths are limited by the abilities of their co-workers, resulting in an overall lack of productivity.
 When building a team, it's essential to consider the following:

 - The size of your team – the larger the number of individuals in your team, the more likely you will find the right mix of skills, experience, personalities, and talents needed for success.

 - Team culture – how your team members interact and relate to one another is essential to creating a cohesive, successful group.
 Your team must share a standard set of values, work ethic, and goals to succeed.